sf-wdi-19-20/staging-modules/w2_d1_2_jquery_to_todo/README.md

 ##[Animations](http://api.jquery.com/animate/)

-We can use `.animate()`, which takes an object and a time (in milliseconds) and will change the existing css to the one passed in that amount of time.
+We can use `.animate()`, which takes an object representing a CSS style and a time (in milliseconds).
+The method then changes the existing CSS to the new style in the given amount of time.
 See example below.

 ```
-// Good practice: Prepend $ to indicate that it's a jQuery object
+// Good practice: Start variable names with $ to indicate that the variables store jQuery objects
 var $allPosts = $('body #siteTable > div');

 // the first is the top post